-Nancy Newhouse, Director of Conservation (Photo courtesy N. Newhouse)
+Nancy Newhouse, regional vice-president, BC Region (Photo courtesy N. Newhouse)

 I have had a lifelong interest in conservation.
 I became particularly interested in private land conservation while doing a long-term project on badgers in the East Kootenay.
 I worked as the program manager for the Kootenay Conservation Program, where I really enjoyed the land securement aspects.
 I subsequently applied for a position with NCC.
 I've been with NCC since 2009.